 Rely on Kojima Law Offices to succeed in Japan

-For over three decades, we have helped clients navigate the cultural and linguistic intricacies of doing business in Japan.
-We handles inbound/outbound investments, commercial transactions and corporate legal matters of all types for clients of various nationalities, industries, and sizes.
-Our clients include both corporations and individuals from Asia, America, Europe, Oceania and Africa, and range from global conglomerates and foreign governments to start-up businesses.
+For nearly four decades, we have helped clients navigate the cultural and linguistic intricacies of doing business in Japan.
+We handle inbound/outbound investments, commercial transactions, and corporate legal matters of all types for clients of various nationalities, industries, and sizes.
+Our clients include both corporations and individuals from Asia, America, Europe, Oceania, and Africa, and range from global conglomerates and foreign governments to start-up businesses.

 Your partner in business

-We tailor its approach to provide clients with the best possible service while at the same time minimizing costs.
-To accomplish this, we assign matters to the attorney with the lowest billable rate who has the experience and expertise required to adequately handle that matter.
+We tailor our approach to provide clients with the best possible service while at the same time minimizing costs.
+To accomplish this, we assign matters to the attorney with the lowest billable rate who has the experience and expertise required to adequately handle a given matter.
 When necessary, we scale up by creating teams of multiple lawyers to handle bigger, more complicated matters.

 Establishing and running a business is difficult even under the best of circumstances.
 Throwing cultural and linguistic issues into the mix can quickly lead to a very challenging business environment.
-These obstacles can get in the way of quick and decisive action, which is often necessary for investors to succeed.
-This is often true even when a foreign investor has local staff working on the ground in Japan.
+These obstacles can get in the way of quick and decisive action, which is often necessary for a company to succeed.
+This is often true even when a foreign-based company has local Japanese staff working on the ground.

-We bridge these gaps, freeing our clients to focus on their investments.
+We bridge these gaps, freeing our clients to focus on smoothly running their business.
 Our method is simple yet effective: we start with the law, factor in differences in culture and business customs, and provide clients with clear, practical, and proactive advice.
 Using this formula, we have for many years worked directly with foreign companies to assist them with the myriad of legal issues that their Japanese subsidiaries face in Japan.
-We provide legal opinions, comment on any relevant issues, and respond directly to questions from the foreign investor’s legal department or attorneys.
+We provide legal opinions, give our input on relevant business and legal issues, and respond directly to questions from the foreign headquarters’ legal department or attorneys.

 The map below shows where our foreign clients are based, as well as the countries where we have helped clients conduct business.

 To properly service our clients, knowledge of Japanese law is just the starting point.
-That’s why many of our lawyers have studied overseas and are licensed to practice law in jurisdictions other than Japan, including New York, California, Washington, DC, Hawaii, Canada, and New South Wales (Australia).
-Our lawyers have further broadened their international reach by working at law firms in countries such as the US, the UK, Germany, Australia, Thailand, India and Brazil.
-Lastly, we cement its international bona fides by employing foreign attorneys from both the US and Canada.
+That’s why many of our lawyers have studied overseas and are licensed to practice law in jurisdictions other than Japan, including New York, California, Washington, DC, Hawaii, and Canada.
+Our lawyers have further broadened their international reach by working at law firms in countries such as the US, the UK, Germany, Thailand, Vietnam, India, and Brazil.
+Lastly, we round out our international bona fides by employing foreign attorneys from both the US and Canada.
 These lawyers are well-suited to working with our international clients and cases due to their knowledge of foreign law and business culture, as well as their native English-language skills.

-We assists clients at every stage of their business.
+We assist clients at every stage of their business.

 Entering the Japanese market

 A foreign-based company typically enters the Japanese market in one of two ways: (i) establishing a subsidiary or branch in Japan, either alone or with a joint venture partner; or (ii) acquiring shares in an existing Japanese entity.
-Whichever one the client chooses, we provide the necessary assistance both in terms of the legal requirements and any delicate business customs and negotiations.
-For more, go to “STARTING A BUSINESS IN JAPAN”.
+Whichever one the client chooses, we provide the necessary assistance, both in terms of satisfying the legal requirements and helping to deal with any delicate business customs and negotiations.
+To learn more, see “Starting a business in Japan”.

 Beyond the initial set-up phase, a company needs to contend with a myriad of legal and regulatory issues in its day-to-day business operations.
 We offer a wide range of services to keep our clients on the right track, allowing them to focus on their core business instead of dealing with bureaucratic red tape.
-For more, go to “ASSISTANCE WITH ONGOING OPERATIONS”.
+To learn more, see “Assistance with ongoing operations”.